P7XCKD/NF/Notes Factory/sem 3/DSA/xp/soft/dsa xp 1 soft.md

 ### Output:

 ![image](.attachments/5a9d017970e9b373aeac5efff3dbee3170f2c308.png)

 ### Outcome:

-The Patient Diagnostic Alert System was successfully implemented using stack operations.
-Abnormal test results were stored as active alerts and removed using the Pop operation.
+The Heatwave Alert System was successfully implemented using a stack and array.
+The program generated Yellow, Orange, and Red alerts according to the entered temperature and removed all active alerts when the temperature fell below 40.

 ### Conclusion:

-The program demonstrates the use of Stack, Push, Pop, Display, conditional statements, and user input to manage patient diagnostic alerts.
+The program demonstrates the implementation of a stack using an array and the use of `Push()`, `Pop()`, and `Display()` operations for managing heatwave alerts based on temperature conditions.